Pedr0S22/Cloud-Query-API/python/README.md

 The install commands are only needed when creating the virtualenv.
 The following times, you just need to activate it, and run the `demo-api-sgd.py`.

+* Web browser access: http://localhost:8080 (initial application page.
+For the remaining endpoints, use [Postman](../postman)).

 ## Issues with the computer architecture